-21 Tricks
+22 Tricks

 - 1. Use == to test for equality.
-In effect, A==B is equivalent to simplify(A-B)==0. - 2.
+In effect, A==B is equivalent to simplify(A=B)==0. - 2.
 In a script, line breaking is allowed where the scanner needs something to complete an expression.
 For example, the scanner will automatically go to the next line after an operator. - 3.
 Setting trace=1 in a script causes each line to be printed just before it is evaluated.
 Useful for debugging. - 4.
 The last result is stored in symbol last. - 5.
 Use contract(A) to get the mathematical trace of matrix A. - 6.
 Use binding(s) to get the unevaluated binding of symbol s. - 7.
 Use s=quote(s) to clear symbol s. - 8.
-Use float(pi) to get the floating point value of $\pi$ .
-Set pi=float(pi) to evaluate expressions with a numerical value for $\pi$ .
-Set pi=quote(pi) to make $\pi$ symbolic again. - 9.
-Use e=exp(1) to assign the natural number e to symbol e. - 10.
+Use float(pi) to get the floating point value of π .
+Set pi=float(pi) to evaluate expressions with a numerical value for π .
+Set pi=quote(pi) to make π symbolic again. - 9.
 Assign strings to unit names so they are printed normally.
-For example, setting meter="meter" causes symbol meter to be printed as meter instead of $m{eter}$ . - 11.
+For example, setting meter="meter" causes the symbol meter to be printed as meter instead of m{eter} . - 10.
 Use expsin and expcos instead of sin and cos.
-Trigonometric simplifications occur automatically when exponentials are used.
-See also expform for converting an expression to exponential form. - 12.
-Use rect(expform(f)) to maybe find a new form of trigonometric expression f.
+Trigonometric simplifications occur automatically when exponentials are used. - 11.
+The following exercise1 demonstrates some eval tricks.
+Let where φ_1 and φ_2 are orthogonal and